 Tenants, users, and subscriptions

-You might have some confusion over the difference between tenants, users, and subscriptions within Azure.
 A tenant is the Azure Active Directory entity that encompasses a whole organization.
-This tenant has at least one subscription and user.
+A tenant has one or more subscription and user.
 A user is an individual and is associated with only one tenant, the organization that they belong to.
 Users are those accounts that sign in to Azure to create, manage, and use resources.
 A user may have access to multiple subscriptions, which are the agreements with Microsoft to use cloud services, including Azure.
 Every resource is associated with a subscription.